 The imposing Durbar Hall forms part of the Fateh Prakash Palace hotel, situated just opposite the City Palace Museum in the Udaipur City Palace Complex.
 The foundation stone was laid by the Viceroy of India, Lord Minto, in 1909.
 Once used for royal audiences, Durbar Hall now serves as a venue for banquets and special functions.
 Its dramatic ambiance is enhanced by grand portraits of the Maharanas of Mewar, and other historic artifacts.

 Even if you're not a car fan, it's likely that you'll still find this extensive vintage car collection interesting.
 The collection, which was opened to the public in early 2000, is housed in what was once the royal garage.
 There's even an antique petrol pump there.
-The cars in the collection were imported by the grandfather of the current "Maharana".
+The cars in the collection were imported by the grandfather of the current Maharana.
 Some of them are over seventy years old, with each painstakingly restored to working order.
 Highlights include a 1924 Rolls Royce, a 1938 Cadillac, 1946 Buick, 1947 Chevrolet bus used for transporting children to the Maharana's school, the first Rolls Royce jeep, as well as the car that was used in the James Bond Octopussy movie.